heroku/webapp-runner/README.md

     --use-body-encoding-for-uri
        Set if the entity body encoding should be used for the URI.
        Default: false
-    --transcoder-factory-class
+    --memcached-transcoder-factory-class
        The class name of the factory that creates the transcoder to use for serializing/deserializing sessions to/from memcached.
-Defaults to de.javakaffee.web.msm.JavaSerializationTranscoderFactory
     -A
        Allows setting HTTP connector attributes.
 For example: -Acompression=on
        Syntax: -Akey=value